 Museum Appenzell - History and culture of the town and canton, from ancient times through the present.

-Museum of Art Appenzell - Inside this museum's avant-garde building, you'll find works by the artists Carl August Liner and Carl Water Liner along with other examples of modern art.
-The Liners are also featured in the Kunsthalle Ziegelhütte, which includes a 16th Century brick kiln.
+Museum of Art Appenzell - Inside the Kunsthalle's avant-garde building, you'll find works by the artists Carl August Liner and Carl Water Liner along with other examples of modern art.

 The two most popular excursions from Appenzell are: